haithembelhaj/CoffeeReplConsole/README.md

 * Pretty print Javascript Objects
 * Add syntax highlighting

-# Special Thanks
+# Special Thanks to
-* [CoffeeScript](http://coffeescript.org/) for the most beautifull language out there and the js evaluator.
+* [CoffeeScript](http://coffeescript.org/) for the most beautifull language out there and it's js compiler.
 * [Snook](http://snook.ca/archives/browsers/coffeeconsole) for his extension.
-It was inspirational.
+It was very inspirational.